* Tuesday 5th January 2021 - Start of Term 3

 We will continue to introduce a new spelling rule every Monday in school and practise it throughout the week.
-This term we will begin to go paperless by setting these weekly spellings on Spelling Shed.
-Initially, spellings will continue to be sent home on paper although this will be phased out after half term.
-These weekly spelling will continue to be tested on a Friday.
+These weekly spellings will be set on Spelling Shed for the children to practise at home and will be tested on the Friday.

 Times Table Rock Stars will continue to be accessible at all times and MyMaths will be used where appropriate to support children’s learning; any tasks set will be linked to the children’s learning from that week.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.

 Cookies set by the website owner or service provider (in this case, eSchools) are called “first party cookies”.
 Cookies set by parties other than the website owner are called “third party cookies”.
 Third party cookies enable third party features or functionality to be provided on or through the website or service you are using (such as advertising, interactive content and analytics).
 The third parties that set these third party cookies can recognise your computer both when it visits the website or service in question and also when it visits certain other websites or services.